jedgroev/functions/README.md

-At this github I store all functions in different useful R-packages.
+In this repository I store all functions in different useful R-packages.